dev-walsh/WhitesManagement/replit.md

 - **File Export Names**: Updated export filenames to use "whites_data" prefix
 - **Navigation Structure**: Organized sidebar with Fleet Management, Equipment & Rentals, and Analytics & Reports sections

-### Navigation Revolution & Export Enhancements (July 14, 2025)
+### Navigation & Export Enhancements
-- **Horizontal Navigation Implementation**: Complete transition from sidebar to horizontal navigation bar
-- **Session State Navigation**: Implemented session state-based page switching for compatibility with all Streamlit versions
-- **Sidebar Elimination**: Complete removal of sidebar interface using comprehensive CSS hiding
-- **Single-File Architecture**: Consolidated navigation system within main app.py for better compatibility
-- **Page State Management**: Dynamic content rendering based on session state navigation
+- **Permanent Sidebar**: All pages now have consistent sidebar navigation with disabled state for current page
 - **Export Options**: Added comprehensive export functionality with both CSV and Excel formats
 - **Combined Exports**: All data can be exported as single Excel file or ZIP archive
-- **Professional Layout**: Clean horizontal-only interface optimized for business use
+- **Professional Layout**: Improved page layout with expanded sidebar by default